Skip to content

 Path 1 - New Monitoring (Setup first):

-Auth → Org → GET /artworks?status=Ready → Select Artwork → Setup → Start
+Auth → Org → GET /artworks?status=ready → Select Artwork → Setup → Start

 Path 2 - Resume Monitoring (Start later):

-Auth → Org → GET /artworks?status=Standby → Select Artwork → Start
+Auth → Org → GET /artworks?status=standby → Select Artwork → Start

 Setup Actions (Path 1 only):